phetsims/phet-info/doc/phet-software-design-patterns.md

 ## Observer

-Author: @pixelzoom 🚧
+Author: 🚧

 A standard pattern described in https://en.wikipedia.org/wiki/Observer_pattern

+Very important pattern for new PhET developers

+* `Property`, `DerivedProperty`, `Multilink`, `Emitter`, `Events`
-`Property`, `Emitter`, ... and their role in MVC
+* role in MVC
+* role in PhET-iO

 NOTE: when this gets fleshed out, scenery input system, options callbacks should be passed the SCENERY/Event from their input listeners.

-NOTE: the author of this section should include patterns/strategies in how to identify the notifying Property in Multilink and DerivedProperties; see comments in expressed in https://github.com/phetsims/axon/issues/259.
+NOTE: the author of this section should include patterns/strategies for how to identify the notifying Property in DerivedProperty and Multilink; see comments in expressed in https://github.com/phetsims/axon/issues/259.

-Very important pattern for new developers

 ## Options and Config